-Condoms are an effective form of barrier contraception as they collect the man’s semen so it does not enter his partner’s vagina, mouth or anus.
+Condoms are an effective form of barrier contraception as they collect the man’s semen, so it does not enter his partner’s vagina.
 They are also the most effective way to reduce your risk of contracting a sexually transmissible infection (STI).

-Used properly, condoms prevent your partner’s body fluids (blood or vaginal fluids) from entering your body, and vice versa.
+Used properly, condoms prevent a person’s body fluids (blood, semen or vaginal fluids) from entering their partner’s body.

 Many people report that the use of condoms enhances their sexual enjoyment.
 Reasons for this include:

 - reduced risk of pregnancy (condoms are 95 to 99% effective)

-- fewer concerns about acquiring STIs, including HIV
+- fewer concerns about acquiring sexually transmissible infections, including HIV

 - improved quality and duration of an erection during sexual intercourse.

 To avoid pregnancy, it is recommended to use them every time.
 Each condom is for one use only.
 Carry a spare condom in case you need a backup.
-If you are not confident using condoms, before you have sex, try practising putting them on until you feel more confident.
+If you’re not confident using condoms, before you have sex, try practising putting them on until you feel more confident.

 Choosing and storing condoms

 Condoms come in different sizes, so choose the right size for you.
 Always use condoms that meet Australian and international standards.

-Properly stored, condoms have a life of about five years.
+Properly stored, condoms have a life of about 5 years.
 Always: